- > How to delete apps from the iPhone individually

 Download an app icon designing app from the App Store such as App Icons+ and create an app using your screen grab of the grey folder.

-(When we created our icon in App Icons+ we had to choose Background then tapped on the Camera icon, picked the screen grab from our photos, and enlarged it so that it didn't pull the text telling us how to add it to our home screen into the icon too.
+When we created our icon in App Icons+ we had to choose Background, then tapped on the Camera icon, picked the screen grab from our photos, and enlarged it so that it didn't pull the text telling us how to add it to our home screen into the icon too.
 You'll know what we mean if you use that app to do it.
-There are plenty of alternative apps to do this that are probably better.)

 3. Remove the name of the folder